Event Date Postponed to Spring 2023!

-Your partnership is vital to the success of our community event, and we are eager to continue working with you once a new date has been announced.
-We are committed to providing access to high-quality vision care for children in need throughout South Florida.
+Your partnership is vital to the success of our community event, and we are eager to work with you once a date has been announced.
 Until we can safely meet in person, we hope you and your family take precautions to stay safe, get vaccinated and mask up.

 About the Event